sanjayb-28/CloudArena/docs/PROJECT_OVERVIEW.md

 1. **User login**: Visiting `/ui` redirects to `/login`.
 Auth0 authenticates the user and redirects back to `/auth/callback`, which exchanges the code for tokens, retrieves profile data, and drops a signed session cookie.
 2. **Run creation**: From the UI (or via API `POST /runs`), the server:
-   - Ensures the caller’s AWS account and region match configured expectations using `sts.get_caller_identity`.
+   - Ensures the caller’s AWS account and region match configured expectations using `sts.get_caller_identity` (skipped in simulation mode).
-   - Gathers facts (unless supplied).
+   - Gathers facts (unless supplied) either from AWS or simulated data.
    - Builds a runbook using planner logic and catalog requirements.
    - Stores the run and enqueues `execute_runbook` in Celery.
    - Emits a `run.created` event for UI consistency.
 3. **Task execution**: Celery worker processes the runbook:
    - Posts `queued` and `running` events for each step.
-   - Executes Stratus or SDK techniques with timeout guardrails.
+   - Executes Stratus or SDK techniques with timeout guardrails (either simulated results or live calls).
    - Captures stdout and derived artifacts (finding counts, CloudTrail URIs).
    - Posts `ok` or `error` events containing summaries, severities, findings, and details.
 4. **Event streaming**: UI polls `/events/{run_id}` via HTMX every two seconds, rendering the new events table.